AnnetteAmbriz/Most-Liked-Melon-Website/README.rst

 # Most Loved Melons Website

-Using Flask I created a simple website that allows you to "Like" your favorite melons.
+Using Flask I created a simple website that allows you to Like your favorite melons.
 Using Jinja I display the users name and keep count displaying the total number of Likes for a given melon.

 ## Key learnings from this project